 President Trump has promised a national upgrade.

-Sharyl: While cities and states across America struggle with the cost of fixing failing dams, bridges, roads and railroads, The Trump administration has a new vision.
-It cuts back how much federal taxpayers kick in for repairs.
+Sharyl Attkisson: While cities and states across America struggle with the cost of fixing failing dams, bridges, roads, and railroads, The Trump administration has a new vision.
+It cuts back how many federal taxpayers kick in for repairs.
 Instead, it relies heavily on partnerships between local governments and private corporations to get the job done in a way that ultimately costs less.

 Gary Cohn: Our job is to manage all the economic decisions made at the White House.